londogard/londogard-nlp-toolkit/README.md

 # londogard-nlp-toolkit
-Londogard Natural Language Processing Toolkit written in Kotlin
+Londogard Natural Language Processing Toolkit written in Kotlin for the JVM.

 :warning: Still Work In Progress :warning:

+A lot of the modules are still in a good place 🥳 ✔️WordEmbeddings (`WordEmbeddings` & `LightWordEmbeddings`) ✔️Stopwords
+✔️WordFrequencies
+✔️Tokenizer (`CharTokenizer` & `SimpleTokenizer`) ✔️Stemmer
+✔️Basic Trie
+✔️Sentence Embeddings (`AvgSentenceEmbeddings` & `USifEmbeddings`)

 But there's a lot of usable stuffs such as Stopwords, WordFrequencies, Stemmer, Tokenizer & WordEmbeddings!

 ## Language Support